Eveline Safir Lavalette

 Eveline Safir Lavalette was an Algerian Pied-Noir revolutionary and activist during the Algerian War of Independence.
 She was born in 1927 in Rouïba.
 In 1951, she became active in the Algerian Youth Association for Social Action, and became an anti-poverty crusader.
 This began her interest in political affairs.
 She joined the National Liberation Front (Algeria) as an officer, distributing pamphlets and assisting with the publication of the Front's underground newspaper, El Moudjahid.
 She is famous for her arrest by French colonial forces in 1956, as documented in her autobiographical text Juste Algérienne: Comme une tissure.
 She was imprisoned and tortured until 1959, when she was released.

 She was elected to the National Assembly in 1964, and played a major role in the formation of Algeria's education system.
 In 1967, she married journalist Abdelkader Safir, and in 1968 she joined the Ministry of Labor.
 In 2013, her autobiography was published; she died in 2014 in Médéa.

 Her identity as a Pied-Noir created a unique situation for Lavalette.
-As descendants of French colonial settlers, many Pied-Noirs perpetrated the colonial oppression of Black Algerians—while some felt scape-goated.
-Lavalette was among the few who fought alongside Black Algerians in their struggle for independence.
+As descendants of French colonial settlers, many Pied-Noirs perpetrated the colonial oppression of indigenous Algerians—while some felt scape-goated.
+Lavalette was among the few who fought alongside Algerians in their struggle for independence.
 Hundreds of thousands of Pied-Noirs were displaced during the process of repatriation following Algerian Independence.
 Their autobiographies share a nostalgia for pre-war Algeria, as well as a common pain, grief, and melancholia.
 This is also true in Lavalette's memoir.